Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 Next, create the python script to control your robot.
 Let's start by creating a simple agent that performs just one hardcoded task and finishes.

-First, let's create tools for agent to control a wheel movement:
+First, let's initialize camera and create tools for agent to control a wheel movement:

 ```python
 from robocrew.core.camera import RobotCamera